 - ⅓ yard of 20″+ mid-weight fusible interfacing; we used Pellon Décor Bond

-- ½ yard of 1” wide cotton twill tape in a color to match the lining; we used navy, purchased locally
+- ½ yard of 1” wide cotton twill tape in a color to best match the lining; we used navy, purchased locally

-- 2 yards of 1½” wide cotton twill tape in the same color as the 1″ to match the lining; we used navy, purchased locally
+- 2 yards of 1½” wide cotton twill tape in the same color as the 1″ to best match the lining; we used navy, purchased locally

 - ONE sheet of plastic canvas or similar for the base insert; you need an apx.
 13” x 10” sheet

 - ½ yard of ⅝” wide sew-in Velcro® in a color to best match the lining; we used black